Nearly Markovian maps and entanglement-based bound on corresponding non-Markovianity: Abstract

 \section{Abstract}

 We identify a set of dynamical maps of open quantum system, and refer to them as ``$ \epsilon $-Markovian" maps.
-It is constituted of maps that possibly violate Markovianity but only a ``little".
+It is constituted of maps which, in a higher dimensional system-environment Hilbert space, possibly violate Born approximation but only a ``little".
 We characterize the ``$ \epsilon$-nonmarkovianity" of a general dynamical map by the minimum distance of that map from the set of $ \epsilon $-Markovian maps.
 We analytically derive an inequality which gives a bound on the $ \epsilon$-nonmarkovianity of the dynamical map, in terms of an entanglement-like resource generated between the system and its ``immediate'' environment.
-In the special case of a vanishing \(\epsilon\), this inequality gives a relation between the non-Markovianity of the reduced dynamical map on the system and the entanglement generated between the system and its immediate environment.
-We investigate the behavior of the measures for classes of amplitude damping and phase damping channels.
+In the special case of a vanishing \(\epsilon\), this inequality gives a relation between the $\epsilon$-nonmarkovianity of the reduced dynamical map on the system and the entanglement generated between the system and its immediate environment.
+We numerically investigate the behavior of the similar distant based measures of non-Markovianity for classes of amplitude damping and phase damping channels.